ConfigHubPub/Docs/documentation/pages/schema/pull.rst

   If value is ``true`` key-value pairs are not returned.
 This is useful if you are only interested in pulling files, and want to make transaction more efficient.

+*No-Files*

+  If value is ``true`` resolved files are not returned.
+This is useful if you are only interested in pulling properties, and want to make transaction more efficient.